-A bit: The A bit represents the Anomalous (A) bit.
+A bit: This field represents the Anomalous (A) bit.
 The A bit is set when the measured value of this parameter exceeds its configured maximum threshold.
 The A bit is cleared when the measured value falls below its configured reuse threshold.
-If the A bit is clear, the sub-TLV represents steady-state link performance.
+If the A bit is cleared, the sub-TLV represents steady-state link performance.